 When you apply, the lender will review your loan application and approve or deny your request — often right then.
 But some lenders may require more time or request additional documents during your application process.

 If you’re approved, the lender will need you to sign your loan documents.
-You may be able to sign digitally if you’re applying for a loan online (like loans through the Credible marketplace).
+You may be able to sign digitally if you’re applying for a loan online through a site like LendingTree.
 But if you’re getting a loan through a local bank or credit union, you may need to sign your loan documents in person.

 Either way, once you sign the loan documents, you have officially refinanced your auto loan.
 The new lender will pay off your existing loan (though you should verify that it happens).
 From that point forward, it’s essential to make all of your future payments on time.
 On-time payments can protect your credit and help you avoid expensive late fees.